 - Enhancing front-office processes (patient eligibility, authorization, and check-in)

 - Planning and budgeting to improve revenue and reduce costs

 - Conducting coding, accounts receivable (A/R) closeout and other end-of-month functions

 - Managing denials

 - Producing and analyzing various financial reports

-- Performing benchmarking to evaluate practice performance and compare it to competitors
+- Benchmarking to evaluate practice performance and comparing it to competitors

 - Monitoring industry trends, expenses and productivity